Fedya001/mapreduce/README.md

 # MapReduce algorithm

-Implementation of MapReduce algorithm.
+This is simple single-machine multi-process implementation of MapReduce algorithm for studying purposes only.
 There are two modes: map and reduce.
-In map mode code splits up the task and runs mappers in child processes.
-In reduce — it groups all records by keys and runs reducer per each key.
+In map mode algorithm splits up the task and runs mappers in child processes.
+In reduce mode it groups all records by keys and runs a reducer in child proccess per each unique key.

 `Boost.Process` is used for executing child processes.